 D.1 Maximum uncertainty of test system

-The maximum acceptable uncertainty of the Test System is specified in Table D.1-1 for each test, where appropriate.
+The maximum acceptable uncertainty of the Test System is specified in Table D.1-1 (for Browsing Mode) and Table D.1-2 (for Talk Mode) for each test, where appropriate.
 The Test System shall enable each test to be measured with an uncertainty not exceeding the specified values.
 All ranges and uncertainties are absolute values and are valid for a confidence level of 95 %.

 In Annex A.4, the estimation of measurement uncertainty is defined.